I'm an avid gardener and lover of bearded dragons who shares my experience online.

 Species Distribution in Australia

-- Calm Behavior: Bearded dragons are renown for their calm behavior and fun demeanor; they are docile and even submissive creatures.
-It is difficult to find a one that doesn't love to be picked up and handled once they get used to their owners.
-This great attitude makes it very easy to build a solid relationship with your lizard which is another reason why they have become such a popular pet.
+- Calm Behavior: Bearded dragons are renowned for their calm behavior and fun demeanor; they are docile and even submissive creatures.
+It is difficult to find one that doesn't love to be picked up and handled once they get used to their owners.
+This great attitude makes it very easy to build a solid relationship with your lizard, which is another reason why they have become such a popular pet.

 - Unique Appearance: One of the most attractive attributes of this species is its appearance.
 They have a cool, dinosaur-like look and come in a variety of different colors.
 You can easily find them in shades of red, orange, yellow, and even pastel.
 Their billowing beard is also one of their likable qualities.

-- Small Size: Dragons are relatively small and grow between 18 to 24 inches in adulthood.
-Thier small stature makes them attractive to pet owners since it is much easier to house and handle them.
-This is one advantage that they have over iguanas or monitors which can grow up to six feet long and can occasionally become aggressive.
+- Small Size: Dragons are relatively small and grow to 8–24 inches in adulthood.
+Their small stature makes them attractive to pet owners since it is much easier to house and handle them.
+This is one advantage that they have over iguanas or monitors, which can grow up to six feet long and can occasionally become aggressive.

 - Long Lifespan: It's not unlikely that they can live up to 15 years of age when raised in captivity.
 Their hardy health is another attractive quality, as they are not as fragile as many other reptiles such as chameleons or turtles.

 - Has an appetite for both insects and vegetables

 - No lumps or lacerations on skin

 - Jaw and mouth appear normal, no sagging or disfigurement